JaKooLit/Hyprland-v2/README.md

 - a.)
 Copy / Move files / folders in your ~/.config
 - b.) if you have azerty keyboard [`this`](https://github.com/swaywm/sway/issues/1460?fbclid=IwAR1C8VcY_wWbGhXvT-5ApjJCQuJoJzhOVor6o5fdn0Nj1c6bD9JXoQAPQIg) might help

+### ✨ known-issues:

+- [ ] fractional scaling breaks swww

+- [ ] weather data sometimes does not give data.
+This is because module is not receiving data from weather server.
+Deleting the rbn folder in your ~/.cache sometimes help